thephpleague/period/comparing.md

 ### Period::contains($index)

-A `Period` contains a `DateTime` if it is present in its datetime continuum.
+The `$index` argument can be another `TimeRangeInterface` object or a `DateTime` object.

-A `Period` contains another `Period` object if the latter datetime continuum is completely contained within the `Period` datetime continuum.
+- A `TimeRangeInterface` contains a `DateTime` if it is present in its datetime continuum.
-This means that the `$index` argument can be a `Period` object or a `DateTime` object.
+- A `TimeRangeInterface` contains another `TimeRangeInterface` object if the latter datetime continuum is completely contained within the `TimeRangeInterface` datetime continuum.

 ~~~php
 use League\Period\Period;